 The use and initiation of ECN on a Termination / Stream is mainly determined via the setting of "ECN Enabled" equal to "True" on a Termination/Stream in combination with an "Initiation Method".
 [IETF ECN] defines three initiation methods "rtp", "ice" and "leap".
 This package defines an additional method "inactive" which indicates that ECN initiation procedures should not be started.
 Other properties may be examined in the Local and Remote Descriptors to determine media handling that may have an impact on ECN procedures and error handling.
 For example to determine:

-if there is a change in packetisation (segmentation/reassembly),
+If there is a change in packetisation (segmentation/reassembly),

-if there is transcoding.
+If there is transcoding.

 NOTE: As per [IETF ECN] a transcoding scenario requires the use of ECN properties to split the ECN connection in two parts, each with its own negotiation.